yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/cmd_reset.md

 ## Synopsis

-Use the `RESET` statement to set the value of a parameter to the default value.
+Use the `RESET` statement to restore the value of a run-time parameter to the default value. `RESET` maps to `SET configuration_parameter TO DEFAULT`.

 ## Syntax